annaduan09/musa-5000-assignment-1/Assignment1.md

 ## Correlation matrix
 The correlation matrix generally supports the conclusions based on the visual comparison of the predictor maps, but provides a more quantitative visualization of the relationships between the predictors.

 There is presence of severe multicollinearity in this correlation matrix.
 In this correlation matrix, high correlations between certain pairs of variables are observed.
-For example, the correlation coefficients between MEDHHINC and PCTBACHMOR is 0.7, as well as the correlation coefficients between PCTBACHMOR and LNMEDHVAL.
+For example, the correlation coefficient between MEDHHINC and PCTBACHMOR is 0.7, as well as the correlation coefficient between PCTBACHMOR and LNMEDHVAL.
 This result could indicate the possibility of multicollinearity.
-Additionally, the high correlation coefficient between MEDHHINC and LNNBELPOV100 is 0.6 and the correlation coefficient between PCTVACANT and LNMEDHVAL is 0.5.
+Additionally, the correlation coefficient between MEDHHINC and LNNBELPOV100 is 0.6 and the correlation coefficient between PCTVACANT and LNMEDHVAL is 0.5.
 These results of coefficients also hint at potential multicollinearity, suggesting that we should not include all of our independent variables in our final regression analysis.

 ```r